AU-Avengers/docs.toum.gg/docs/modifiers/alliance/Egotist.md

 #### Crewmate Alliance

 The Egotist is a Crewmate Alliance modifier (signified by a dark green **#**).
-As the Egotist, you can only win if Crewmates lose.
+As the Egotist, you can **only** win if Crewmates lose.
 If no crewmates remain after a meeting ends, you will leave in victory.

+Egotist Snitch and Mayor also reveal themselves as evil to neutrals and impostors alike, and they do not get punished when killing crewmates.